 Each year, two outstanding applicants are accepted to the program, so that there are four trainees in the NETP at any one time (i.e., two first-year and two second-year trainees).
 Candidates interested in environmental health sciences, health policy and management, and other areas of Public Health will be considered, and the opportunity to tailor their own program is a distinct possibility.

 In addition to clinical training, which accounts for 20%-30% of the program, the stimulating, two-year Neuro-Epidemiology Training Program includes:

 Structured, graduate level, didactic course work in epidemiology and biostatistics, leading to an MS degree from Columbia's Mailman School of Public Health (recommended but not required).
-For candidates with an MS or MPH, the opportunity exists for more advanced course work beyond that degree.
+For candidates with an MS or MPH, PhD, or DrPH, the opportunity exists for more advanced course work beyond that degree.

 Hands-on mentored research projects, which can include work on large, on-going epidemiological studies utilizing multiple study designs, i.e. case-control and prospective cohort studies such as the Northern Manhattan Study (NOMAS) and Washington Heights–Inwood Columbia Aging Project (WHICAP), among others.